 After the death of Jahnabi, Paresh Baruah rang some media editors of Assam with whom he used to have the contact in early decades.
 They knew the truth but didn’t dare to publish it.
 They might have the thought, that this is not the correct time to show a soft corner for ULFA by publishing the fact about Jahnabi’s death.

 A dead person can’t respond to any question, so the dead one shall not be questioned.
 Only the opportunists use questions on a dead person.
 This is what Assamese media did with Jahnabi Mahanta Rajknonwar.

 Jahnabi Mahanta Rajknonwar was blamed by Assamese media before and after her death.

-No more example of notoriety by media can be there.
+No more examples of notoriety by media can be there.
 It won’t be wrong if said we shouldn’t expect anything positive from Assamese media that are owned by Mafias, Congress ministers, and companies that are accused of financial fraud.

-A source isn’t a source if you have the one side of the coin.
+A source isn’t a source if you have one side of the coin.
 And Assamese media can’t hide their lack of ethics.
 The Past is evidence.